 Ferries to Norway from Denmark

 Whether you’re looking for a quick crossing or a scenic route, ferries from Denmark to Norway offer flexibility and ease for travellers.
+This guide works both ways – you can use it for ferries from Norway to Denmark as well.

 Map: ferry routes to Norway from Denmark